Information for Academic Units

 Establishing a new mentoring program

-Each academic unit is responsible for creating a formal mentoring program for tenure-stream faculty.
-Mentoring should continue through promotion to full professor and be available to fixed-term faculty and academic specialists who have not yet earned continuing status.
+Consistent with CANR mentoring expectations, each academic unit is responsible for establishing a mentoring program for tenure-system faculty through promotion to full professor and fixed-term faculty and academic specialists until they attain the highest rank in their positions.

 Programs must be documented in unit bylaws and include: